 7. MEAL PLAN ON YOUR PHONE

-Thank goodness for smartphones, you can store a lot of things on your phone nowadays.
-You can save your meal plan on your phone, the benefit is that you will know what to buy for dinner when you are in the store but didn’t actually write out or make any meal plan in your planner.
+If you’re the kind of gal who loves digital planning smartphones, you can save your meal plan on your phone, the benefit is that you will know what to buy for dinner when you are in the store but didn’t actually write out or make any meal plan in your planner.